 Is your apartment cold?

-January has been exceptionally warm and temperature has varied a lot.
-This can also be felt as varying temperatures indoors.
+You can feel the cold winds of fall even in your apartment now, especially when the weather is humid.
 The apartment temperatures change depending on outdoor temperatures, and heating is adjusted during cold weather, so that the indoor temperature reaches the recommended standard of +21 °C.

 We monitor the temperatures through a remote system.
 Most of our locations have some indoor thermometers that send information to the monitoring centre.
 The monitoring centre is alerted of changes in temperature and charts the situation accordingly.

 Is your apartment cold?
-Start by checking the radiators and measure your room temperatures from the middle of the room around 120–150 cm above ground.
+Start by and measuring your room temperatures from the middle of the room around 120–150 cm above ground.
 The radiator is not malfunctioning, even if it does not feel hot during the heating period (September–April).

 The valve is shut or blocked.
 Rotate the thermostat back and forth a couple times and leave it on at full power.
 Check again after a few hours.
 If the radiator is still cold, make a fault report.